 Spoiled insulin doesn’t smell, it doesn’t change color, it doesn’t offer any telltale signs that it’s ruined except for its lack of impact on your blood sugar.

-For people with Type 1 diabetes, this can mean a rapid spike in your blood sugar and life-threatening DKA.
+For people with type 1 diabetes, this can mean a rapid spike in your blood sugar and life-threatening diabetic ketoacidosis (DKA).

 Being mindful insulin temperature in day-to-day life